How to Write an HR Mission Statement, and Why They Matter

 We even wrote one for HR Party of One, our HR Youtube series and podcast:

 "To be the most helpful voice in the world for HR Parties of One by providing history, clarity, and community around important HR questions, resulting in deeper level understanding that empowers the people who keep their organizations going and growing.
 Without being boring."

 Why Write an HR Mission Statement?

 Many HR teams are focused on aligning their work with the goals of the organization.
 Doing so elevates the position and, in many cases, adds a deeper sense of achievement around even the administrative parts of the job.

 So how do you write a mission statement?
-In general, mission statements will cover three key things - what you do, how you do it, and why you do it.
+In general, mission statements will cover three key things:

-You can use Covey’s mission statement tool to help you build your mission statement.
+Use Covey’s mission statement tool to help build your mission statement.

 Writing an HR Mission Statement

-An example of an HR Mission Statement could be something like:
+Consider the following example of an HR Mission Statement:

 "We support and maximize the potential of our greatest asset, our employees.
 We implement policies and services that align with organizational goals, including creating a safe and compliant workplace, effective training and professional development, and addressing both the needs of individuals and the organization."